 A brush is a real thing and not the stuff that poems are made of.
 The artist must turn it, press it, direct it with the greatest of tact if she is to follow the poet into the inner realm, the "deep uncanny mine of souls."
-Kozak, her brush laden with the colors Rilke used to circumscribe the indescribable, follows Orpheus as he moves suggest the distance? distance which is also a function of time.
+Kozak, her brush laden with the colors Rilke used to circumscribe the indescribable, follows Orpheus as he moves through various climates.
+She finds ways to suggest the distance-distance which is also a function of time.
 Knowing her material intimately, Kozak produces a craquelure that lends each image a quality of endurance, a thingness, Rilke might have said, that resists the ravages of time.
 And through the minute fissures flows the life of the landscape, of the poem, there where nature commingles with the song.